Chargebacks: what they are and how to protect your business

 Collect documentation proving the transaction was legitimate:

-- Customer communication: Emails, chat logs, phone records
+- Customer communication: emails, chat logs, and phone records showing the customer acknowledged receipt

-- Transaction records: Receipts, signed contracts, authorisation forms
+- Transaction records: receipts, signed contracts, authorisation forms, and invoices

 Step 3: Submit your case

-Your payment processor forwards your evidence to the customer's bank for final decision.
+Your payment processor forwards your evidence to the customer's bank for a final decision.
+The bank reviews everything and either upholds the chargeback or reverses it in your favour.

 Record and manage chargeback fees in accounting

-If you don't win the dispute or decide not to challenge the chargeback, it's usual practice to record chargeback fees as operating expenses (bank fees).
+If you don't win the dispute or decide not to challenge the chargeback, record chargeback fees as operating expenses (bank fees).
 You may need to write off the chargebacks themselves as bad debt expenses, which the ATO allows if the debt has been written off as bad or has been overdue for 12 months or more, among other conditions.

 Preventing chargebacks from occurring